Umuzi-org/ACN-syllabus/content/projects/oop/animals/part2/_index.md

 1. Update the `Animal` super class `eats()` function to return a String, "Food".
 2. The `Dog` and `Cat` class `sounds()` functions remain as per part 1 of the project.
 3. Make sure the `makeAllSounds()`/`make_all_sounds()` method still works properly.
+4. See the pseudocode examples below for what kinds of things should be tested.

 ### For Java